Crispy, golden, and perfectly seasoned—fried whiting fish is a seafood lover’s dream.

 This recipe for fried whiting fish is a basic Southern fried fish recipe.
 Beautifully panned fried with a super golden crust, moist and tender on the inside, and serves well for dinner or potluck.

+Hot or cold, this crispy fried whiting fish is always a crowd-pleaser.
 With this pan-fried fish recipe, there’s no reason to bring out the deep fryer.
 Plus, it will take less time to cook the fish than the amount of time it will take you to wash and put away the deep fryer.
-No one really has time for that.

 The fish is incredibly delicious and fries well in minutes.
 Not to mention, it compliments most food dishes and is easy to thaw if frozen.

-The ingredients I used to make the fried whiting fish are – cornmeal, cayenne pepper, 1 cup gluten-free all-purpose flour, salt and pepper to taste, dried basil, and vegetable oil for frying.
+For coating, the key ingredients I used to make the fried whiting fish are – cornmeal, cayenne pepper, 1 cup gluten-free all-purpose flour, salt and pepper to taste, dried basil, and vegetable oil for frying.

+As you may notice from the ingredients list, I used a combination of flour and cornmeal.
+However, if you do not have cornmeal, breadcrumbs will work as well.
 You can alter the recipe in any way with the ingredients you have on hand.
 Make it your own – natural or dry herbs will also work.
-Feel free to also omit the cayenne pepper, or add more for an extra kick!
+Feel free to also omit the cayenne pepper or add more for an extra kick!

 Pan Fried Whiting Fish